leftyb/tech-app/README.md

     - You can see which resources have not been deleted.
   - Try to apply again, and if not success delete them manually from the console.
   - Check it the S3 bucket `tech-app-state-bucket` is deleted as well.
+  - Check that all `ec2` instances are destroyed.
+Due to that are automatically created from `Karpenter` and not managed from `terraform`
+  - Check that all `VPC` resources are deleted.

 #### Details on execution

 `Devbox` is creating  an isolated shells environment.
 All installed packages will be installed locally at the repository directory (`.devbox` dir).